JacquesLucke/blender_vscode/README.md

 Your addon does not need to support reloading itself.
 It only has to have correct `register` and `unregister` methods.

-To reload the addon every time a file is saved, active the `blender.addon.reloadOnSave` setting in VS Code.
+To reload the addon every time a file is saved, activate the `blender.addon.reloadOnSave` setting in VS Code.

 ## Script Tools

 When I say "script" I mean a piece of Python code that runs in Blender but is not an addon.
-Scripts are best to test and learn Blenders Python API but also to solve simple tasks at hand.
+Scripts are best to test and learn Blender's Python API but also to solve simple tasks at hand.
-Usually scripts are written in Blenders text editor.
+Usually scripts are written in Blender's text editor.
 However, the text editor has fairly limited capabilities compared to modern text editors and IDEs.

 For script writing this extension offers